TheOldTaylor/Odin3-CPU-Underclock/README.md

   <img width="722" height="867" alt="image" src="https://github.com/user-attachments/assets/d1d58f8f-7e86-4372-bc92-9965cb3ebafb" />

 - Without a 3rd party app, the easiest way to tell if it's applying correctly is to swap back and forth between "aggressive" and "reset" while running something demanding on the device and notice a temperature or power consumption change.
 For example, while playing Rise of Tomb Raider on gamenative at 1080 max settings, I could see my consumption go from ~20W to ~14 between no underclock and aggressive underclock.

-## Preset Values Used
-- Aggressive sets Cluster 0 cores to 1785600Hz and Cluster 1 cores to 1958400Hz
-- Moderate sets Cluster 0 cores to 2227200Hz and Cluster 1 cores to 2246400Hz
-- Mild sets Cluster 0 cores to 2745600Hz and Cluster 1 cores to 3072000Hz

 ## Manual Tweaking
 If you wish to manually tweak the settings presets or make your own (which is valid because I chose the preset values somewhat arbitrarily) here is some information.